 Counselors are available to discuss issues related to medical school or any other personal concern that may be troubling you.
 Counselors at all Foundations Sites can provide the following types of services:

 Counseling is completely confidential.
 Limited counseling records are securely kept by your counselor and are not part of your academic file.
 Information about students who are seeking counseling is never shared with faculty or administrators unless you sign a release of information and ask your counselor to do so.
-If you are having academic difficulties or if personal circumstances might require a modification in your medical education program, you may sign a release of information and ask your counselor to share information with the Student Affairs Dean.
+If you are having academic difficulties or if personal circumstances might require a modification in your medical education program, you may sign a release of information and ask your counselor to share certain information with the Student Affairs Dean.

 Counseling in the School of Medicine tends to be shorter term.
 If long term counseling or psychiatric assessment is needed, a counselor can refer you to one of our network of community providers who may be able to see you on a reduced fee basis.
 Counselors may also help refer you to one of the other programs available to students on the Seattle campus.